ray-oh/Optimus-Documentation/docs/getting-started/quickstart.md

 4. Remote services - launch automation flows on your robot remotely via Telegram.
 5. Quick Patch - to update OPTIMUS with latest functionality and release.
 Refer here for details on use of OPTIMUS Studio.

-## Configuration
-Instructions on configuring the software for first-time use.

 # Quick Usage Guide